harvester/docs/docs/upgrade/automatic.md

         Make sure to check [Upgrade support matrix](#upgrade-support-matrix) section first about upgradable versions.

-- Download a Harvester ISO file from [relaese pages](https://github.com/harvester/harvester/releases).
+- Download a Harvester ISO file from [release pages](https://github.com/harvester/harvester/releases).
 - Save the ISO to a local HTTP server.
 Assume the file is hosted at `http://10.10.0.1/harvester.iso`.
 - Download the version file from release pages, for example, `https://releases.rancher.com/harvester/{version}/version.yaml`